ShazeRx/Deeper/README.md

 POST https://deep-erx.herokuapp.com/main/comments/ - require user, id of movie and body of comment

-GET https://deep-erx.herokuapp.com/main/top/ - return leaderboard of movies based on count of comments and release date https://deep-erx.herokuapp.com/main/top/?from_date=1975&to_date=2019, it will filter queryset between the given date range(only integer)
+GET https://deep-erx.herokuapp.com/main/top/ - return leaderboard of movies based on count of comments https://deep-erx.herokuapp.com/main/top/?from_date=1975&to_date=2019, it will filter queryset between the given date range(only integer)